uber-go/guide/src/error-once.md

 **Good**: Wrap the error and return it

-Callers will be able to handle the error, matching with `errors.Is` or `errors.As` for specific errors.
+Callers further up the stack will handle the error.
+Use of `%w` ensures they can match the error with `errors.Is` or `errors.As` if relevant.

 </td><td>